belowlab/pedigree-simulator/README.md

 ## Execution

 After building the Docker image, enter the container using `docker run`.
-During this step, you should also set your local volume mount (for writing the output) specified by the `-v` flag.
+During this step, you should also set your local volume mount (for writing the output), specified by the `-v` flag.

 Note: Make sure to provide the absolute path to your local output folder in this flag.
 Even if you run the `docker run` command from inside the top level of the repository folder, you must use `./output` instead of just `output`.

 ```bash
 docker run -v \